Skip to main content

 The groundwater standards for benzo[b]fluoranthene were adopted in Cycle 7 (1999).

 Benzo[b]fluoranthene is a polycyclic aromatic hydrocarbon (PAH) that is formed when fossil fuels, wood, or other organic material is burned.
-Animal studies have also shown that PAHs can affect the skin, body fluids, and immune system.
+While the biggest health concerns come from breathing PAHs, studies have shown that swallowing high levels of PAHs can affect the skin, body fluids, and immune system.

 Benzo[a]pyrene